Krirama/Project-1/README.md

 ## 📌 Project Summary

 Analyzed global salary data using Excel & Power BI.
 Built interactive dashboards to visualize salary trends by location, job title, seniority, and experience.
 Full project and dashboard available in this repository.
+Data was already clean enough hence, merged 2 files, removed some similar columns and standardized some important columns.

 # Problem Statement